Skip to main content

 Quantum Integrated Devices

 The Fink group’s research is positioned between quantum optics and mesoscopic condensed matter physics.
-The team studies quantum physics in electrical, mechanical, and optical chip-based devices with the goal to advance and integrate quantum technology for simulation, communication, metrology, and sensing.
+The team studies quantum physics in electrical, mechanical, and optical chip-based devices with the goal of advancing quantum technology for simulation, communication, metrology, and sensing.

 Team